Table Integrity

 The System, Table Integrity, Full Update Mode option does all of the above.
 It is what is run automatically when you perform a DonorQuest upgrade.
 The upgrade process launches DonorQuest in this mode as part of the upgrade.
 If you were to manually apply a newer DonorQuest program file (DQWin.exe) to a folder containing an older DonorQuest installation, you would need to run this process for the database to be made compatible.
 Also, if you were to restore any files from a backup you have that were last updated with an older copy of DonorQuest, you would need to run this process to be sure the restored files are made compatible.

-You will be asked if it is ok to rebuild index files if any tables are added or modified.
+In all but the Check Only option, you will be asked if it is ok to rebuild index files if any tables are added or modified.
 You should click Yes unless you plan to build them later by selecting System, Index, All Tables.
-The Check Each Byte checkbox is normally off, but you may turn it on if you want additional diagnostic information about existing tables.